 The Non-Resident Bond covers a period of 2 years and must be put in place at the incorporation stage or upon the removal of the EEA resident director of the company.
 The Bond acts like an insurance policy to cover the government for unpaid taxes or fines if the company leaves the jurisdiction.

 Having the Bond in effect does not replace or act as a Company Director – It merely allows the company to operate without an EEA resident director in place.
 Following the 2 year period of the bond, the company is required to take action to either renew the bond for a further 2 years, put an EEA resident director in place, or create a real and continuous link in the state.
 This link exemption can be applied for with the Revenue Commissioners when a company displays significant employment and a strong physical presence in Ireland.

 Company Bureau can arrange a Section 137 Revenue Bond for your company.
 We can now receive scanned copies of bond application forms providing for a more streamlined process.
 The total fee payable for the Non-Resident Directors bond is €1957.50 (Including VAT) and covers a period of two years.
 Please note once the Bond is issued it is non-refundable.Order Now

-For more information or to proceed with the Bond please contact us and we will e-mail you a proposal form today.
+If you would like more information about the Revenue Bond or how to meet the statutory requirements for an Irish company, please contact us and we will e-mail you a proposal form today.